btrettel/flt/to-do.md

     - Richardson extrapolation procedure
 - Because `make depends` requires some genunits output to be generated, it's not possible to start `make depends` from nothing.
 Have option to start `make depends` from nothing.
 - genunits
+    - `abs` is not just unitless.
+    - Add comma and ampersand after last unit in commented use line
+        - Done?
+Line 1436 of genunits_io.f90?
-    - Change `config%intrinsics` to `unitless_1arg_intrinsics` array in nml file that is looped over to minimize number of interfaces, reduce amount of hard coded things, and reduce number of places to change when adding unitless 1 argument intrinsics
+    - Change `config%intrinsics` to `unitless_1arg_intrinsics` array in nml file that is looped over to minimize number of interfaces and reduce amount of hard coded things.
-        - Add `abs` and test for it.
     - 2 argument `min` and `max`
     - Generic `linspace` and `linf_norm`
     - Test unitless intrinsics.
-    - Add comparison operators, including `real` for `unitless`, with tests.
+    - Add and test comparison operators, including `real` for `unitless`.
     - Look into inheritance for genunits to avoid the `%v%v` problem?
+Could also try a pointer and make the actual unit type value not `%v`.
     - Better constructor for AD and genunits.
 Make default constructor set a constant, and have a separate subroutine to set the variable number of the derivatives?
 Example proposed syntax for combination of AD and genunits:
         - ```type(si_length) :: x